yeela-org/pasha/README.md

 # pasha
-misha test regex in ignore repos10 fsafafadf
+misha test regex in include repos1 fsafafadf
 NEW
 debug